padieul/pubmed_qa/readme.md

 ### Paul Dietze

-1. Setting up the initial architecture configuration with 4 containers for frontend, fastapi-based middleware, Elasticsearch and Kibana.
+1. Setting up the initial architecture configuration with 4 containers for frontend, FastApi-based middleware, Elasticsearch and Kibana.
 Later changed by Abdulghani to [`OpenSearch`](https://opensearch.org/) resulting in `docker-compose.yml`.
 2. Experimenting with multiple language models like [`Llama 2`](https://huggingface.co/meta-llama) and [`Falcon-7B-Instruct`](https://huggingface.co/tiiuae/falcon-7b-instruct).
 Also trying to run models locally in a container but then settling for using externally hosted service.

-3.
+3. Creating initial FastApi endpoints in `app/frontend/middleware/main.py` to communicate with the first iteration of the NodeJS-based frontend implemented by Sushmitha.
+4. Adjusting FastAPI endpoints to communicate with the second (Svelte-based) frontend iteration.
+Also creating the functionality to check the server setup status and display it in the UI.
+5. Creating a child class `VariableRetriever` to the [`LangChain`](https://www.langchain.com/) `VectorStoreRetriever` in `app/middleware/models.py` to enable post-retrieval filtering of document lists by metadata or keywords as part of a pipeline.
+This is a functionality that is not explicitly provided by the [`LangChain`](https://www.langchain.com/) library.
+6. Adjusting and testing the (Svelte-based) frontend `Chatbot.svelte` to enable adding additional filters.
+7. Actively particapting in group debugging sessions.
+Assisting group members in configuring local projects for development.